Figma plugin

 Pulling tokens into Figma

-Pull fetches all tokens from the selected branch and applies them as Figma Local Variables.
-Colour tokens become Figma colour variables; spacing, radii, and other numeric tokens become number or string variables, all organised in a Figma Variable Collection named after your project.
+Pull fetches all tokens from the selected branch and applies them as Figma Local Variables, organised in a collection named after your project.

 Pulling is additive — existing Figma variables are updated in place, and new tokens are created automatically.
 Tokens deleted from the platform are not removed from Figma; use Clean up orphans in plugin settings to remove them.